-In our 2024 season, we will run the following Youth Empowerment Programs:
+In our 2025 season, we will run the following Youth Empowerment Programs:

-Young Women at the Helm:
+Young Women at the Helm: July 25 – 27, 2025

-Young Men at the Helm:
+Young Men at the Helm: August 22-24, 2025

 Click Here for LGBTQ+Allies at the Helm program photos and testimonials.

-The first Clearwater Youth Empowerment Program was Young Women at the Helm was in 2001.
-The program was designed to encourage young women from the Hudson Valley without regular access to the river to get engaged in sailing and to see themselves as active role models and environmental leaders.
+The first Clearwater Youth Empowerment Program was Young Women at the Helm in 2001.
+The program was designed to encourage young women from the Hudson Valley without regular access to the river to get engaged in sailing and see themselves as active role models and environmental leaders.
 Past participants have gone on to accomplish that vision as teachers, community organizers, scientists, and Clearwater crew members.

 First, submit your application.
-To access our application, click HERE.
+Apply here.

-Once you submit your application it will be reviewed by Clearwater’s education staff.
+Once you submit your application, it will be reviewed by Clearwater’s education staff.

 Every day aboard the sloop Clearwater is different, depending on the weather and the goals for the day.
 A typical full day during a youth empowerment program looks a bit like this:

 There is a break in the middle of the day for lunch, followed by more small and large group activities.
-In the late afternoon the boat will dock, followed by tent setup up and another deckwash.
+In the late afternoon, the boat will dock, followed by tent setup up, and another deckwash.
 There may be free time or a group activity before dinner.

 • Hudson River Ecology

-• History
+• Indigenous and Industrial History

 • Navigation & Sail Theory